What to do if my iCloud storage is full?

 Why my iCloud is full?

-iCloud is a powerful cloud storage device, enabling Apple users to upload their photos, videos, notes, documents, and other data to their iCloud storage.
+iCloud is a powerful cloud storage device, that enables Apple users to upload their photos, videos, notes, documents, and other data to their iCloud storage.
 Apart from protecting their important data from loss, users can also access their files from different Apple products with the same Apple account.

 However, iCloud only provides 5GB of free space for each user.
 That is totally not enough for our daily life and you may receive a message saying iCloud backup failed due to not enough space on iCloud.
 When the storage problem arises, you could do something to fix it, like deleting the repeating pictures, clearing unnecessary applications, or transferring data to a PC to release storage.
 5 solutions would be introduced in the following passage.

-4 Tips to free up iCloud storage when iCloud storage is full
+How to free up iCloud storage when iCloud storage is full with 5 tips

 Before we get started, you should know that delete iCloud data will also remove them from other devices enabled iCloud.
 So you may delete these data completely, please backup your iPhone to a PC to avoid data loss.